tevslin/zoombuddy/README.md

 Bring the window to the front whenever you want to see the current state of your connection.

 ***Caution: Zoombuddy sends test packets.
-It shoud NOT be run continuosly on a metered connection.
+It shoud NOT be run continuously on a metered connection.

 ### Pause/Resume